 Admission to Rocky Mountain House National Historic Site is FREE with your National Park Pass!

 Things to See & Do at Rocky Mountain House National Historic Site

-- Interpretive trails (hiking only): Chimney Trail (800 m loop) and David Thompson Trail (3.2 km return) have interpretive signs and Listening Stations.
-We enjoyed both trails, and were surprised at how lush the forest was on the David Thompson Trail’s tall trees offer welcome respite on a hot day.
+Interpretive trails (hiking only): Chimney Trail (800 m loop) and David Thompson Trail (3.2 km return) have interpretive signs and Listening Stations.
+David Thompson Trail’s tall trees offer welcome respite on a hot day.

 - Bike from the Visitor Centre to the campground on the paved access road beside the Play Fort (1.6 km one way)

-- Bike from town to Rocky Mountain House National Historic Site on the Petro Canada Bicentennial Trail (5 km one way, gravel, double-track)
+- Bike to the town of to Rocky Mountain House on the Petro Canada Bicentennial Trail (5 km one way, gravel, double-track)

-- Ride the Amerada Trail around nearby Crimson Lake (10 km loop, gravel)
+- Nearby: Ride the Amerada Trail around nearby Crimson Lake (10 km loop, gravel)

-- Bike from Crimson Lake to a) Twin Lakes Provincial Park (7 km one way, gravel, single-track), or b) all the way in to Rocky Mountain House (about 13 km one way).
+- Nearby: Bike from Crimson Lake to a) Twin Lakes Provincial Park (7 km one way, gravel, single-track), or b) all the way in to Rocky Mountain House (about 13 km one way).